 In a way, website development has come full circle in my professional career.
 I would never have guessed that building websites for fun in high school would turn into the major direction of my career—but I am thrilled that it has.
 There is something rewarding about bringing ideas into existence via code.

 If you’ve made it this far, hopefully the various bits in this piece have assembled into a larger image of the tech scene (pun intended, as usual).
 I hope you’ve enjoyed coming along for the ride.

 UPDATE May 12, 2022: Here is a quick addendum that came to me recently.
 This is perhaps more for juniors who are hitting walls in their daily work—somewhere I have certainly been.
 After graduating from boot camp or school and starting your first job, you are still very much on the learning curve.
 You may not yet know what is possible with code, or where to start solving a complex problem.
-One example from my professional work was creating an interactive map with transparent polygons representing different geographical areas.
+One example from my professional work was creating a map with transparent polygons representing different geographical areas.
 The map was interactive: individual polygons could be lassoed together and combined into a larger region.
 This seemed overwhelming at first, but with the help of a mentor, we pieced together the logic and built the app.
 As my work involves many such geospatial dashboards, I got more practice with additional projects and explored different ways to organize the logic (including state machines via XState).
 As you progress along the technical learning curve, I hope that you too encounter such a change in perspective: going from feeling stumped and being reliant on someone with more experience, to eventually knowing multiple different ways to implement a solution and understanding each option’s respective pros and cons—all before even starting to code.
 This kind of zoomed-out view is essential in establishing software architecture, which is empowering once you get to it.
 Be patient—it will come.